How action_risk connects to autonomy

 Automatic score adjustment

-The autonomy scoring pass runs as part of the dream engine and evaluates Curia’s recent actions to adjust the autonomy score based on performance metrics:- Competence (45%) — task success rate, accuracy of information retrieved, follow-through on commitments
+The autonomy scoring pass runs as part of the dream engine and evaluates Curia’s recent actions to nudge the score based on performance:- Competence (45%) — task success rate, accuracy of information retrieved, follow-through on commitments

 - Commitment (35%) — reliability on recurring tasks, consistency with stated preferences